 \subsection{``Super cluster structure''.}

 Super Pl\"ucker relations that we have obtained in this paper lead to a link with another burning topic, which is ``super cluster algebras''.

 Recall that cluster algebras were introduced by~Fomin and Zelevinsky, see~\cite{fomin-zelevinsky:clusterI} and~\cite{fomin-zelevinsky:clusterII}.
 Cluster algebras found applications in a great number of mathematical areas.
-(See book Gekhtman--Shapiro--Vainshtein~\cite{gekhshava:book2010} where in particular a connection with Poisson geometry is developed.)
+(See for example the book Gekhtman--Shapiro--Vainshtein~\cite{gekhshava:book2010}, where in particular a connection with Poisson geometry is developed.)
 Informally, the idea of cluster algebras (or a ``cluster structure'') can be rendered as follows.
-A cluster algebra is a subalgebra inside some field of rational functions and generated as an algebra by a collection of groups of variables (called clusters, or more precisely ``extended clusters'') such that each such cluster gives a basis of transcendence (i.e. rational generators) for the ambient field of rational functions and every cluster is obtained from another cluster by replacing exactly one variable by a rational transformation of a very special form (``cluster mutation'') based on some ``mutation data'' attached to each cluster encoded by a special form ``exchange matrix'' or a quiver.
+A cluster algebra is a subalgebra inside some field of rational functions which is generated as an algebra by a collection of groups of variables (called clusters or ``extended clusters'') such that each such cluster gives a basis of transcendence (i.e. rational generators) for the ambient field of rational functions and where every cluster is obtained from another cluster by replacing exactly one variable by a rational transformation of a very special form (``cluster mutation'') based on some ``mutation data'' attached to each cluster and encoded by a special form ``exchange matrix'' or a quiver.
 Some variables are not mutated, they are called stable and form a ground ring of the cluster algebra.
 The variables that are mutated are specifically referred to as ``cluster variables''.
 Together with mutation of variables when passing from one cluster to another, the mutation data themselves are also mutated by a certain rule.
 The exact rules of cluster mutations were the crucial discovery of Fomin and Zelevinsky.

 Particular instances of these rules can be seen in many concrete geometric examples that serve as prototypes for the definition of cluster algebras.
 For our purposes it is crucial that the Pl\"{u}cker relations for the ordinary Grassmannian $G_k(\R{n})$ are one of them.
 The following example is now classical and can be found e.g. in~\cite[Ch.
 2]{gekhshava:book2010}.